Board Equity, Diversity, and Inclusion Statement

 What does art mean to you?

-ikigai, soulsong, dawn, entire, beyond
+ikigai, soul song, dawn, entire, beyond